 Paterson said Roberts has interpreted the Voting Rights Act in a way that would make it harder for people of color to get fair representation, and he takes a dim view of the constitutional privacy right underpinning the Roe v.
 Wade abortion ruling.
 He hasn't been supportive of the Endangered Species Act, affirmative action or federal courts' jurisdiction in civil rights areas such as school desegregation, she added.

 So while his gay-rights work is "wonderful," she said, "his nomination is still very troubling."

 Molly McKay of Oakland, field director for the lesbian, gay, bisexual and transgender rights advocacy group Equality California, noted the Romer v.
-Evans decision that Roberts apparently helped win was the basis of a federal judge's decision in May to strike down Nebraska's state constitutional amendment banning same-sex marriage.

 Should that ruling survive appeals, it could guide gay-rights groups in other states with similar amendments, she said.
 California is expected to vote on an amendment in June.